labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-bottom-visible/step1.md

-# Check if Bottom of Page Is Visible
+# How to Check if the Bottom of the Page Is Visible

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Checks if the bottom of the page is visible.

-- Use `Window.scrollY`, `Element.scrollHeight` and `Element.clientHeight` to determine if the bottom of the page is visible.
+To check if the bottom of the page is visible, you can use the following code:

 ```js
 const bottomVisible = () =>